jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-14

+I played valorant and had some sweets.
+I got started with rustlings and I am stuck on borrowing and ownership.
+Good day.

 # 2022-08-13
 The remaining problem from yesterday, done.
 I m starting to like gnome.
 I am not as fast as I am on i3wm but the goodies it comes with make up for it.
 Also my wisdom tooth is emerging so that's a pain in the ass.
 I can barely eat anything these days.
 I had chocolate chips.
 Tomorrows my birthday, I am going to have Cadbury and play games.